IPS-Eye-White

 They have been led away from the Father, not towards Him.

-Index to Contemplative Prayer
+Index to Articles on Contemplative Prayer